weshouman/make-global-setup/README.md

 - Deferring as much logic to scripts
 - Resorting to public/internal split only when reusability between different makefiles is desired which could be a complex scenario enough for such split.

+**Personal usage recommendations**:
+- Defining global targets like a `make help` target that parses the comment written on the target line
+- Defining scoped targets per project, notice that MAKEFILES defined globally would be used everywhere which is not always desired, so MAKEFILES management is desirable in such sitations.
+Which can be achieved through scripting.